 Q. When is the Best of NAMA entry deadline?
 A. The Best of NAMA entry deadline is October 21, 2022.
 Entries are due to the national office by that time.

 Q. How do I notify my chapter about a meeting?
 A. The national office can send an email free of charge.
 Contact Janae Prewitt to coordinate.

 Q. When is the next Agri-Marketing Conference?
-A. The 2021 Agri-Marketing Conference will take place April 21-23 at the Sheraton Kansas City Crown Center, Kansas City, MO.
+A. The 2023 Agri-Marketing Conference will take place April 26-28 at the Marriott St. Louis Grand.
 Q. When is the next Fall Conference?
-A. The 2021 Fall Conference will take place October 4-6 in St. Louis.
+A. The 2022 Fall Conference will take place October 10-12 in Minneapolis.